sc13912/vmc-lattice-demo/README.md

 * Remember to use an AWS Region where VPC Lattice is supported.
 * Create a Connected VPC (for SDDC) at the same region as the VPC Lattice service network.
 * Deploy a VMware Cloud on AWS SDDC at the same region as the VPC Lattice service network.
-* Deploy 1 or 2 Linux VMs (with Docker installed) onto the SDDC, with connectivity into the Connected VPC via SDDC ENI.
+* Deploy 1 or 2 Linux VMs onto the SDDC, with connectivity into the Connected VPC via SDDC ENI.
+You can choose any Linux flavor and please ensure Docker is installed, as the VMC backend app is packaged as a docker container to streamline deployment.

 &nbsp;